-From the 17th May 2018, the Church will host an exhibition to mark the 100th anniversary of the death of Arthur Robert Buck who was killed in action whilst serving with the Bedfordshire regiment during the Somme conflict on the 25th May 1918.
+From the 17th May 2018, the church hosted an exhibition to mark the 100th anniversary of the death of Arthur Robert Buck who was killed in action whilst serving with the Bedfordshire regiment during the Somme conflict on the 25th May 1918.
 Arthur was 41 years old.
 The 1911 census (Wood Norton) lists his occupation as ‘gardener’.

-From the 27th May 2018, the Church will host an exhibition to complement the Arty, Crafty, Planty Day being held in the Village Hall on the 28th May.
-There will be displays showing how the village has changed – Wood Norton Through 175 Years, and the plans, funding and support for the refurbishment of the Church and the installation of new facilities – Renewal in the Community.
+From the 27th May 2018, the church hosted an exhibition to complement the Arty, Crafty, Planty Day being held in the Village Hall on the 28th May.
+There were displays showing how the village had changed – Wood Norton Through 175 Years, and the plans, funding and support for the refurbishment of the Church and the installation of new facilities – Renewal in the Community.

-From the 10th August 2018, the Church will host an exhibition to mark the 100th anniversary of the death of Stanley Sadler.
+From the 10th August 2018, the church hosted an exhibition to mark the 100th anniversary of the death of Stanley Sadler.
 Stanley was serving with the Royal Navy, and was killed when the ship that he was serving with, HMS Scott, was torpedoed off the Dutch coast.
 He was 21 years old.

 We have discovered that Stanley was married, and we have been fortunate to be in contact with his relatives, who have kindly allowed us to display a photograph of Stanley and his wife, Agnes.

-From the end of August 2018, the Church will host and exhibition entitled The King James Bible and the English Language.
+From the end of August 2018, the church hosted and exhibition entitled The King James Bible and the English Language.
 It explores the creation and enduring legacy of this English translation of the Bible.

-From the 13th September 2018, the Church will host an exhibition to mark the 100th anniversary of the death of George Thomas Dawson.
+From the 13th September 2018, the church hosted an exhibition to mark the 100th anniversary of the death of George Thomas Dawson.
 George was serving with the 14th Battalion, The Queen’s, Royal West Surrey, when he died of illness (probably malaria) in Salonikia, on the 19th September 1918.
 He was 40 years old.
 He is buried on the Mikra British Cemetery, Kalamaria.